Feldman Neuropsychology

 FAQs

 Neuropsychologists use a variety of assessments and tests to evaluate cognitive abilities and identify any deficits or strengths.
-This information is crucial for developing appropriate interventions, treatment plans, or recommendations for educational support.
+This information is important for developing appropriate interventions, treatment plans, or recommendations for educational support.
 They often work with individuals who have experienced brain injuries, strokes, neurological disorders, or developmental conditions, among other issues.

-• Assessments are most useful when parents notice ongoing challenges related to learning, attention, social skills, behavior, or emotion regulation that are significant enough to interfere with the child’s everyday family, academic, or social functioning.
+Assessments are most useful when parents notice ongoing challenges related to learning, attention, social skills, behavior, or emotion regulation that are significant enough to interfere with the child’s everyday family, academic, or social functioning.
 Signs such as trouble keeping track of instructions and responsibilities, aggression or acting out, or severe or inconsistent emotional responses may also indicate the need for more in-depth evaluation, particularly when treatment efforts have been unsuccessful.

-• Neuropsychological assessments entail various problem-solving, memory, language, and/or school-related tasks depending on what is being assessed.
+Neuropsychological assessments entail various problem-solving, memory, language, and/or school-related tasks depending on what is being assessed.
 Most tasks are completed verbally, with paper-and-pencil, or on a computer.
 The examiner will never physically touch you or your child (except for the occasional high five!) and there is absolutely no poking, prodding, or needles involved.

 You are encouraged to contact your insurance company for additional information regarding mental health benefits and any deductible/coinsurance you may have.
-For insurance inquiries, common CPT codes for Neuropsychological Assessment are: 90791, 96136, 96137, 96132, and 96133.
+For insurance inquiries, common CPT codes for neuropsychological Assessment are: 90791, 96136, 96137, 96132, and 96133.